-At the meeting of the Compensation Committee of March 22, 2020 and at the Board meeting of March 24, 2020, a discussion was held on the terms of employment and the compensation granted to the senior officers of the Company and the interested parties thereof in 2019 which are specified in Regulation 21 of this chapter with respect to each one of the said senior officers and interested parties separately.
+At the meeting of the compensation committee of March 21, 2021 and at the Board meeting of March 24, 2021, a discussion was held on the terms of employment and the compensation granted to the senior officers of the Company and the interested parties thereof in 2020 which are specified in Regulation 21 of this chapter, with respect to each one of the said senior officers and interested parties separately.

-The Company's Board determined, after having received the recommendation of the Compensation Committee, inter alia, that all of the compensation terms of the officers are consistent with the Company's Compensation Policy.
+The Company's Board determined, after having received the recommendation of the compensation committee, that all of the compensation terms of the officers are consistent with the Company's Compensation Policy.